Now available in Tableau 2022.3–Data Guide, Table Extensions, dynamic zone visibility and more

 Infuse advanced analytics and predictions into your data with Table Extensions

 Raw data on its own is valuable, but transforming it unlocks new possibilities and insights.
-To realize the full potential of your data, you need to be able to modify it with tools you’re familiar with before you analyze it in Tableau.
+To realise the full potential of your data, you need to be able to modify it with tools you’re familiar with before you analyse it in Tableau.